hashicorp/terraform-aws-nomad/README.md

 Contributions to this repo are very welcome and appreciated!
 If you find a bug or want to add a new feature or even contribute an entirely new module, we are very happy to accept pull requests, provide feedback, and run your changes through our automated test suite.

-Please see [Contributing to the Gruntwork Infrastructure as Code Library](https://gruntwork.io/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library/#contributing-to-the-gruntwork-infrastructure-as-code-library) for instructions.
+Please see [CONTRIBUTING.md](https://github.com/hashicorp/terraform-aws-nomad/tree/master/CONTRIBUTING.md) for instructions.

 ## License

-Please see [LICENSE](LICENSE) for details on how the code in this repo is licensed.
+Please see [LICENSE](https://github.com/hashicorp/terraform-aws-nomad/tree/master/LICENSE) for details on how the code in this repo is licensed.

 Copyright &copy; 2019 Gruntwork, Inc.